IgnacioFuhrmann/IgnacioFuhrmann/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on my portfolio projects
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Application programming interfaces (APIs)
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate in any interesting data analytic project.
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
-- - :computer: &nbsp;Connect with me on **[LinkedIn]**
+- :computer: &nbsp;Connect with me on **[LinkedIn]**
 - :office: &nbsp;Check out my **[Portfolio]**

 #### 🧡 &nbsp;&nbsp;My passions